Introduction

 - New target = 21 lb

-If the next weight is a large increase (example: 10 lb → 15 lb), you must adjust your reps to keep the increase controlled.
+If the next weight is a large increase (example: 10 lb → 15 lb), you must adjust your reps to keep the increase of total load controlled.

 - Session 2: 15 lb → 7–8 reps